Example configuration.yaml entry

 last_reset_value_template template (Optional)

 Defines a template to extract the last_reset.
+When last_reset_value_template is set, the state_class option must be total.
 Available variables: entity_id.
 The entity_id can be used to reference the entity’s attributes.

 name string (Optional, default: MQTT Sensor)